postmanoy/PHC1MigrationTool/Readme.md

 ## Known Issues

-All migrated policies will be under the base policy if they have a parent policy.
+* All migrated policies will be under the base policy if they have a parent policy.
 If not, they will be migrated as it is.
+* Scheduled Task migration is currently not working.